-the need to ensure a better quality of life for all, now and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems.
+the need to ensure a better quality of life for all, now, and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems.

 His focal areas of research and expertise are:

-He is the author or editor of 11 books including Just Sustainabilities: Development in an Unequal World (MIT Press 2003), Sustainable Communities and the Challenge of Environmental Justice (NYU Press 2005), Cultivating Food Justice: Race, Class and Sustainability (MIT Press 2011), Introducing Just Sustainabilities: Policy, Planning and Practice (Zed Books 2013), Incomplete Streets: Processes, Practices, and Possibilities (Routledge 2014) and Sharing Cities: A Case for Truly Smart and Sustainable Cities (MIT Press 2015), which was one of Nature’s Top 20 Books of 2015.
+He is the author or editor of 11 books, including Just Sustainabilities: Development in an Unequal World (MIT Press 2003), Sustainable Communities and the Challenge of Environmental Justice (NYU Press 2005), Cultivating Food Justice: Race, Class and Sustainability (MIT Press 2011), Introducing Just Sustainabilities: Policy, Planning and Practice (Zed Books 2013), Incomplete Streets: Processes, Practices, and Possibilities (Routledge 2014) and Sharing Cities: A Case for Truly Smart and Sustainable Cities (MIT Press 2015), one of Nature’s Top 20 Books of 2015.
 His latest book is Food Trucks, Cultural Identity, and Social Justice: From Loncheras to Lobsta Love (MIT Press 2017).
 His next book, Immigration, Immigrants, Agriculture and Food in North America, is under contract with MIT Press.

 He was co-founder in 1996, and is now Editor-in-Chief of Local Environment: The International Journal of Justice and Sustainability.
-He is Series Editor of Just Sustainabilities: Policy, Planning and Practice published by Zed Books and Co-Editor of the Routledge Series Equity, Justice and the Sustainable City.
+He is Series Editor of Just Sustainabilities: Policy, Planning and Practice published by Zed Books and Co-Editor of the Routledge Equity, Justice and the Sustainable City Series.
 He is also Contributing Editor to Environment: Science and Policy for Sustainable Development and a member of the Editorial Board of the Australian Journal of Environmental Education.

-He was co-founder in 1988, and chair until 1994, of the Black Environment Network (BEN), the first environmental justice-based organization of its kind in Britain.
-He was elected to the Fellowship of the Royal Society of the Arts (FRSA) in 1996, and in 2016 he became a Fellow of the Royal Geographical Society (FRGS).
-Today, he sits on the Academic Board of The Future of Places (KTH Stockholm).
-He also sits on the Board of Directors of EcoDistricts (Portland, OR) and the Advisory Boards of Shareable (San Francisco), Participatory City (London), Urban Sharing (Lund, Sweden), Sharecity (Dublin), and Cities for People/Future Cities (McConnell Foundation, Montréal).
+Julian was co-founder in 1988, and chair until 1994, of the Black Environment Network (BEN), the first environmental justice-based organization of its kind in Britain.
+In 1996, he was elected to the Fellowship of the Royal Society of the Arts (FRSA) in the UK, a network of people dedicated to enriching society and shaping the future through ideas and action, and in 2016 he became a Fellow of the UK Royal Geographical Society (FRGS), the learned society and professional body advancing geography and supporting geographers.

-His most recent Curriculum Vita highlights his wide-ranging achievements.
+His most recent Curriculum Vita highlights his career achievements.
 His Google Scholar citations highlight the (academic) impact of his work.
 To keep up with his latest ideas, visit his Just Sustainabilities Blog and follow him on Twitter @julianagyeman